NSWC Philadelphia Mentored Teams Compete in FIRST Robotics World Championship

 “Mahatma Gandhi once said ‘be the change you want to see in the world.’
 That’s what our robotics and STEM programs are all about,” said Scott.
 “This is one way our people are making a difference.”

 NSWCPD provides the Navy’s primary technical expertise for naval machinery research and development and in-service engineering, as well as machinery cybersecurity and lifecycle engineering.
+You can check Cloud Security Posture Managers if you need security for data on the internet.

 Click the link below to read the story on the dvids website.